NCAA Tournament Bracket & March Madness Odds Tips

 As you’ve probably noticed, futures odds to win the NCAA Tournament are displayed differently than the other betting options (spread and point total) that we’ve discussed.

 The odds to the right of each team tell bettors how much a wager will pay in the event the team wins the national championship.
-If it’s +800, like we see next to Kentucky and Duke in the examples above, then the payout will be 8X the initial wager + the amount you risked.
+If it’s +800, like we see next to Alabama, then the payout will be 8X the initial wager + the amount you risked.
 So a winning $100 wager on +800 odds would result in $800 profit.
 Similarly, a $100 wager on +375 odds profits $375.
 If the bet is a placed at a legal sportsbook, the payout is $475 ($375 profit + $100 bet).